Regularisation of Currents with Mass Control and Singular Morse Inequalities: Preliminaries to Theorem

 In this section we clear the way to the proof of Theorem \ref{The:potentiel}.
 The set-up is the one described in the Introduction.
 Fix $m\in \mathbb{N}^{\star}$ and $\delta>0$.
-As the upperlevel set for Lelong numbers:\\
+As the upper level set for Lelong numbers:\\